MeritEnding/MeritEnding/README.md

 - 👯 Collaborating: Let's build something groundbreaking! 🌍
 - 🤔 Seeking help with: Front-end design and implementation 💡
 - 💬 Talk to me about: AI 🤖, Computer Vision, and Database 📚
-- ⚡ Fun Fact: I see art in code, and code in art 🎨